natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AV-8A.md

 | 1.46 || 1.32 || 1.21 || 1.17 || 0.76
 |-
 |}
+Notice:

-{{Notice|The F402-RR-401 engine loses a significant amount of thrust as your speed increases}}
+The Engine can't be kept at 100% Throttel for longer then a Minutes or else it will overheat.{{Notice|The F402-RR-401 engine loses a significant amount of thrust as your speed increases}}

 === Survivability and armour ===
 {{Specs-Avia-Armour}}